EricHampton12/community-starter-kit/docs/getting-started.md

 ### For all new users, all the information and instructions above will help you tremondously.
 Follow directions carefully, and do not rush!

-Thank you for suvmitting a pul request to the repository.If you are reporting a bug or feature request, please make sure to assign a label to this issue.
+Thank you for submitting a pull request to the repository.If you are reporting a bug or feature request, please make sure to assign a label to this issue.